-Others have noticed that most interprocess communication is simple, passing mainly small parameters [Cook 78, Cheriton 88, Karger 89], and some have suggested optimizations for this case.
-V, for example, uses a message protocol that has been optimized for fixed-sized messages of 32 bytes.
-Karger describes compiler-driven techniques for passing parameters in registers during cross-domain calls.
+Others have noticed that most interprocess communication is simple, passing mainly small parameters [2, 4, 8], and some have suggested optimizations for this case.
+V, for example, uses a message protocol that has been optimized for fixed-size messages of 32 bytes.
+Karger describes compiler-driven techniques for passing parameters in registers during cross-domain calls on capability systems.
 These optimizations, although sometimes effective, only partially address the performance problems of cross-domain communication.